Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Opening an Excel or Word File.

-Now, let us try to open an MS-Word Document using the other property, the Hyperlink Address setting.
+Now, try opening an MS-Word Document using the other property, the Hyperlink Address setting.

 1. Open your Form and create a second Label control on it.